fcichos/exp3/source/course-info/assignments.rst

 Assignments
 ===========

 All of the assignments of the lecture will be handled in moodle_.
-An assigment will be handed out every week starting the 26.October 2020 in the afternoon.
-The assignment will be due the week after before the lecture until 11:00 o'clock.
+An assigment will be handed out every week starting on October 26, 2020 in the afternoon.
+The assignment will be due the week after before the lecture until 11:00 am.
 All assignments will be corrected and the solution to the individual problems will be discussed in the seminar one week later.

-**To take part in the final exam you need 50% (sharp!) of the total point possible.**
+**To take part in the final exam you need 50 % (sharp!) of the total points possible.**

 The video below tells you how to access the assignments and how to submit the solutions.